 Mircea Cantor was born in 1977 in Romania.
 He is best known for his evocative, metaphorical videos and mixed-media installations, Cantor makes work reflective of a broad worldview that is at once optimistic and trenchantly critical.
 In his works, he examines competing ideologies, war, displacement, the self and the other, and multivalence.
-Keenly aware of the multitude of meanings that a word or an object can contain, he deliberately mixes materials and uses language playfully, producing poignant, challenging works that defy neat categorization.
-He also refuses to be neatly defined.
+Keenly aware of the multitude of meanings that a word or an object can contain, he deliberately mixes materials and uses language playfully, producing poignant, challenging works that defy categorization.

 Cantor won the Marcel Duchamp Prize in 2011.